 The Psychiatry Advanced Pharmacy Practice Experience (APPE) is an elective clinical rotation that offers students the opportunity to provide medication therapy management to mentally ill patients in an inpatient acute care or outpatient environment.
 The student acts as a member of the mental health care team and is involved with patient monitoring, decisions regarding drug therapy, patient medication counseling and provision of drug information to team members.
 Emphasis within the rotation is focused on teaching the student how to provide medication therapy management to the person with a mental illness and communication with patients and the mental health care team.
-P: Successful completion of all didactic coursework in the Pharm.D. curriculum.
+This course is repeatable to a maximum of 10 credit hours.
+P. Successful completion of all didactic coursework in the Pharm.D. curriculum.